 You can print the material list and instructions below.

-Make sure you have a shut-off valve for your sprinkler line installed first, I would recommend hiring a plumber for this step.
+Make sure you install the shut-off valve for your sprinkler line first.
+I would recommend hiring a plumber for this step.

-SIDE NOTE: A trencher will save you time, but you can dig the trenches by hand.
-Make sure to hand dig around utility markings.
+SIDE NOTE: A trencher will save you time but you can dig the trenches by hand.
+Carefully dig by hand around utility markings.

 Using wood stakes and string, lay the path where the trenches need to be placed.
-Remember, your design will show where a pipe will be placed.
+Consult your design to see where pipes will be installed.

-Then using either a trenching shovel or trencher, dig your trenches on the path you just layed out.
+Then, using either a trenching shovel or trencher, dig your trenches on the path you just laid out.

 SIDE NOTE: If we did not have grass, we would have used a trencher.